A complete blood count (CBC) is a laboratory test that indicates the counts of white blood cells, red blood cells, and platelets.

 A white blood cell differential is a laboratory test that provides information about the types and amounts of white blood cells in the sample.
 The test measures the amounts of the five normal white blood cell types – neutrophils, lymphocytes, monocytes, eosinophils, and basophils – as well as abnormal cells if they are present.

-Go to the Cells tab to check the pre-classification.
+Go to the Cells tab, choose the cell type (WBC/RBC/PLT) to check the pre-classification.
 Drag the cells to the appropriate type to correct errors.
 Confirm the test using the Approve button.

-On the report page, you can download the final PDF report with the following sections:
+On the Report page, you can review and download the final PDF report with the following sections:

 Celly.AI Video Tutorial - WBC differential with Celly.AI

 Making and staining blood smears - https://youtu.be/nbRUiWl2Qrs